trieule50/frantic-engineer-project1/project-worksheet.md

 The estimated and actual schedule of day 3:
 ![image](https://media.git.generalassemb.ly/user/36270/files/609ddf80-c95e-11eb-842f-974090e4f8ce)

+The estimated and actual schedule of day 4:

 ## User Stories

 1. As a player, I want a two player game, either with the computer or another player, so that the game is a challenge.